samprager/jupyterIntroduction/index.rst

 ================================
 .. include:: ./README.rst

-All content shown below -- except for the section :doc:`a-normal-rst-file` -- was generated from Jupyter notebooks.
+All content shown below was generated from Jupyter notebooks.

 .. toctree::
    :maxdepth: 2